Greenlight Debit Card for Kids Review

 Can you use the Greenlight card online?

-Yes, you and your kids can use the Greenlight card everywhere Mastercard is accepted, which incudes places like Amazon, DoorDash, PayPal and millions of other sites and locations.
-You can also use the Greenlight card at ATMs that accept Mastercard.
+Yes, you and your kids can use the Greenlight card everywhere Mastercard is accepted, which includes places like Amazon, DoorDash, PayPal and millions of other sites and locations.
+You can also use the card at ATMs that accept Mastercard.

 Do I need an app for Greenlight?

-To use the breadth of features, yes, you’ll need the Greenlight app.
-It’s what lets parents manage and monitor spending, set up allowances, manage savings goals, use investing tools and more.
-The app can be downloaded on phones, Kindles, iPads and more.
+Yes, you’ll need the Greenlight app.
+It enables parents to manage and monitor spending, set up allowances, manage savings goals, use investing tools and more.
+The app can be downloaded to phones, Kindles, iPads and more.

 Kids’ debit card ratings